eizedev/AirConnect-Synology/README.md

 /volume1/@appstore/AirConnect/aircast -b [synology device local ip] -l 1000:2000 -x "/volume1/@appstore/AirConnect/config-cast.xml" -z -f "/var/log/airconnect.log" -d all=info
 ```

-> With `-o S1,S3,S5,S9,S12,ZP80,ZP90,S15,ZP100,ZP120` the sonos speakers that are natively supporting AirPlay or AirPlay2 will be ignored from AirConnect/airupnp.
+> With `-o S1,S3,S5,S9,S12,ZP80,ZP90,S15,ZP100,ZP120` the sonos speakers that are natively supporting AirPlay or AirPlay2 will be ignored from AirConnect/airupnp and only the ones listed in the `-o` will be used.
+Since no new "non airplay" speakers will be released in the future, that should work in any case.
 So they will be not displayed twice in the list.

+See [Command-Line Arguemts](#command-line-arguemts) for more information about these arguments.

 These default options should work for most of you but can also be changed by using a [configuration file](#configuration).